 - Childcare: Provide on-site childcare for clients using The Women’s Center’s services.

-- Front Desk: Manage activities at the front desk, including answering phones and assisting clients and visitors.
+- Front Desk: Manage activities at the front desk, including answering phones and assisting clients and visitors; day time availability required.

-- Winter/Spring: Due October 1 (Applicants will be notified by October 15; internship starts with January Advocate Training*)
+- Winter/Spring: Due October 1 (Internship starts with January Advocate Training*)

-- Summer: Due March 1 (Applicants will be notified by March 15; internship starts with May Advocate Training*)
+- Summer: Due March 1 (Internship starts with spring Advocate Training, specific dates TBD)

-- Fall: Due June 1 (Applicants will be notified by June 15; internship starts with September Advocate Training*)
+- Fall: Due June 1 (Internship starts with fall Advocate Training, specific dates TBD)

 Please note: We do not offer master level internships.